id/emqx-docs/en_US/configuration/logs.md

 ::: tip

 This page also introduces the Dashboard UI fields corresponding to the configuration items.
-If you configured these items with the Dashboard, the new settings can only temporarily override the same configuration items in `emqx.conf` until the next restart.
+If you want to configure logs from config files, it is recommended to use `base.hocon` instead of `emqx.conf`.
+Because if the config is in `emqx.conf`, the changes made from the Dashboard will only take effect temporarily until EMQX restarts.

 :::